 Television happens everywhere.
 You could have been binging a Netflix show on your phone.
 Or, you could have been sitting in front of a square box—but you were watching Hulu through your Apple TV, Roku, or video game console.

-The prevalence of high-speed internet allows the streaming of video content without interruption and endless buffering.
-This adds as a significant point to resolving the battle of traditional vs digital marketing.
+The prevalence of high-speed internet allows video content streaming without interruption and endless buffering.
+This adds a significant point to resolving the battle of traditional vs digital marketing.

 Smartphones and tablets have become powerful enough to be portable entertainment systems.
 Flexible on-demand platforms give audiences more chances to catch their favorite shows.

 Technology has provided the foundation for television content to spread.
 A TV isn’t a physical box—it’s the content that was once trapped inside it.

 The End of Broadcast Networks and Cable?

 Traditional television is time-dependent, location-dependent, and typically more expensive than third-party digital alternatives.
 How could traditional TV hope to survive the cheap, premium, on-demand options available?

 For every article written about cord-cutting and escaping cable bills, many people still watch traditional television—about 36 hours a week of it.

 If traditional television can continue to produce quality programming, there will continue to be an audience.
-That’s not to say it’s going to be a secure future for cable companies.
+That’s not to say it will be a secure future for cable companies.

 The younger generations are growing up in an on-demand environment, where you can binge shows for a low monthly fee.
 They won’t want to pay $100 for a cable package.

-Digital media stands in the winning position in the battle of traditional vs digital marketing.
-Although it seems that traditional television will survive, the distribution structure will need to be shaken up to compete.
+Digital media stands in the winning position in the traditional vs. digital marketing battle.
+Although it seems that conventional television will survive, the distribution structure will need to be shaken up to compete.